gabeg805/Extensible-Login-Manager/README.md

     - Focus password entry

-    - use fprintf to stderr and __func__ because log messages are good to have!!

     - find a better way to get open tty ports and all user accounts on comp